imba/imba/readme.md

 ## Documentation

 To get started with Imba, we recommend reading through the [official guide](http://imba.io/guides).
 If you just want to get going, clone [hello-world-imba](https://github.com/somebee/hello-world-imba) and follow the readme.
+Check out the [awesome-imba](https://github.com/koolamusic/awesome-imba) list for more resources.

 ## Questions